This statement has been published in accordance with Section 54(1) of the Modern Slavery Act 2015.

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide regular training to all our colleagues.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide regular training to all our colleagues, and releasing regular updates and reminders of our obligations.

 Further steps